-Lovingly referred to as "The Lady of Arabic Song" her name is written in English - "Umm Kulthum" - however there is no absolute correct way to spell the name in English, it all depends on how the English speaker interprets the sound of the Arabic letters he hears.
+Lovingly referred to as "The Lady of Arabic Song" her name is written in English - "Umm Kulthum" - however, there is no absolutely correct way to spell the name in English, it all depends on how the English speaker interprets the sound of the Arabic letters he hears.

 Born in El Senbellawein in Egypt, she is also referred to as “the Star of the East” (kawkab el-sharq).